5 Reasons Why You Should Play Sid Meier's Civilization

 4. Civilization Gives You a Taste of Real-World Grim Realities

 Again, such mirroring of real-world crises might be too upsetting for some gamers.
-I tend to feel though, that it’s a good introduction to the complexities of the human race.
-If anything, it encourages you to be patient and strategic, when trapped in such nasty situations.
+However, I think it is overall a great introduction to the complexities of the human race.
+If anything, it teaches you to be patient and strategic, and never to panic when confronted or frustrated.
 At the same time, who knows?
-You might just remember a terrible episode from the game the next time a friend or colleague unexpectedly turns against you.
+You might just remember a terrible episode from the game the next time a friend or colleague backstabs you.
 What you learned from the game would then help you emerge from that betrayal unscathed.
 With a bit of skill, you might even emerge victorious.

 5. There is a Huge, Active Community of Mods

 For some gamers, the worth of a game is measured by the number of mods written by fans for it.
-In the case of Civilization, there are literally hundreds of mods found on different platforms.
-Many of these are high quality and very well scripted.
+In the case of Sid Meier’s Civilization, there are literally hundreds of mods found on different platforms.
+Many of these are elaborate and expertly scripted.

 Additional leaders.
 Additional civilizations.
-All sorts of battle units, tech-trees, improvements, wonders, and so on.
+All sorts of new battle units, tech-trees, improvements and wonders.
+The list goes on.

 This empowers the games with incredible re-playability.
 Which in turns means fantastic worth for money.
 Just imagine, hundreds of leaders, each with unique strengths and weaknesses and personalities.
 How many ways of playing the games are there?

 And if you have the necessary skills, you could make your own mods too.
-How about adding your own favourite world leader to the list and seeing how he or she fares against other giants?
+How about adding your favourite world leader to the list and seeing how he or she would fare against other giants?
 How about fashioning yourself into a tyrant, and seeing how long you would last?
-The structure and capabilities of the series truly make every session unique and unpredictable.
-Is this not sufficient reason for you to start indulging in this addictive world of “one more turn?”
-Is this not reason enough for you to join this empire building quest that stretches across the entire history of mankind?
+The way the series is designed, every session has the potential to be unique and unpredictable.
+In my opinion, this alone is more than enough reason for you to start indulging in this addictive world of “one more turn.”